caprover/caprover/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 2. Make sure your commit comments are self explanatory.
 3. Discuss the changes you want to make beforehand.
+4. Please avoid making opinion-based changes if it's just a code-style change - this includes, but not limited to, changes to how we work with promises, class inheritence and etc.
-4. To keep the process simple with just a few contributors, development happens directly on the master branch and releases will be deployed on the same branch.
+5. To keep the process simple with just a few contributors, development happens directly on the master branch and releases will be deployed on the same branch.
-5. By creating a Pull Request, you agree to all terms in https://github.com/caprover/caprover/blob/master/contrib.md
+6. By creating a Pull Request, you agree to all terms in https://github.com/caprover/caprover/blob/master/contrib.md

 ## Running dev environment